ENCCS/materials-for-max-coe-enccs-workshop-2022/Day-2/exercise_ph/step1/README.md

    `calculation=""`

-2. Open `submit.slurm` and modify X to use R&G on 4 MPIs:GPUs
+2. Open `submit.slurm` and modify npw to use R&G on 4 MPIs:GPUs

-   `mpirun -np X pw.x -i pw.in > pw.out`

 3. Submit the job file

    `sbatch submit.slurm`